Comparison between Esperanto and Ido: Morphology

 Greater differences arise, however, with the derivations of many words.
 For example, in Esperanto, the noun krono means "a crown", and by replacing the nominal o with a verbal i one derives the verb kroni "to crown".
 However, if one were to begin with the verb kroni, "to crown", and replace the verbal i with a nominal o to create a noun, the resulting meaning would not be "a coronation", but rather the original "crown".
 This is because the root kron- is inherently a noun: With the nominal ending -o the word simply means the thing itself, whereas with the verbal -i it means an action performed with the thing.
 To get the name for the performance of the action, it is necessary to use the suffix -ado, which retains the verbal idea.
 Thus it is necessary to know which part of speech each Esperanto root belongs to.

 Ido introduced a number of suffixes in an attempt to clarify the morphology of a given word, so that the part of speech of the root would not need to be memorized.
 In the case of the word krono "a crown", the suffix -izar "to cover with" is added to create the verb kronizar "to crown".
 From this verb it is possible to remove the verbal -ar and replace it with a nominal -o, creating the word kronizo "a coronation".
 By not allowing a noun to be used directly as a verb, as in Esperanto, Ido verbal roots can be recognized without the need to memorize them.

-Ido corresponds more overtly to the expectations of the Romance languages, whereas Esperanto is more heavily influenced by Slavic semantics and phonology.